-The Little Sprouts Kitchen Garden Learning Program at the Adelaide Botanic Garden is available for early years groups from schools and pre-schools across South Australia.
+The Little Sprouts Kitchen Garden Learning Program at Adelaide Botanic Garden is back for 2018!

-The Kitchen Garden will showcase the benefits of growing fresh, healthy produce to the whole community instilling healthy habits from a young age.
+The Kitchen Garden also showcases the benefits of growing fresh, healthy produce to the whole community, instilling healthy habits from a young age.

 The general public are welcome to visit the Little Sprouts Kitchen Garden when sessions are not being held.

-Download the Little Sprouts Kitchen Garden Learning Program booklet for more information.
+Reserve a lesson for Little Sprouts Kitchen Garden Learning Program for Terms 1 and 2, 2018!